 To request a callback (queue on to the line) if all outgoing lines are busy when you try to call out:

-Press the QUEUE menu button when you hear busy signals and hang up.
+When you hear busy signals, press 6 and hang up.
 When the line is available, your endpoint rings.

 To cancel the queue request before your endpoint rings: